 Contact a Lawyer About Your Dram Shop Case

 If you were in a DUI-related car accident because you were over-served at a bar or restaurant, please reach out as soon as possible.
 While first-party dram shop cases are hard to negotiate successfully, having a seasoned professional on your side may make the process that much easier.
-Contact the Christmas Law Firm to schedule your consultation on your dram shop case.
+Contact Christmas Injury Lawyers to schedule your consultation on your dram shop case.